lzell/louzell.com/markdown/notes/ffmpeg.md

 <!-- 2023-08-01 -->
 ## ffmpeg notes

+### How to normalize and then convert mono to stereo

+ffmpeg -i audio.m4a -filter:a loudnorm audio1.m4a
+ffmpeg -i audio1.m4a -af "pan=stereo|c0=c0|c1=c0" audio2.m4a

 ### How to dump metadata

 Try all of these to dump data from `myfile.mov`